 This summary of the rules for the

 rulebook is online and there are several Quick Guides in

-the forum which go over the most common trouble spots.
+the Forum which go over the most common trouble spots.

 The Map, Units, & Object of the Game

-blue), Germany (beige), Italy (green), Russia (purple), and Turkey
+blue), Germany (beige), Italy (green), Russia (purple), and Turkey (light

 inland and coastal provinces, fleets to coastal and water provinces.

 one unit can be in a province at a time.

 All units have the same

 strength, a force of 1.

 Units combine their force with

 There are 34 “supply centers” (provinces marked with stars).
 Powers

 start with 3 or 4 supply centers, their “home centers”.

 win, a power must control 18 supply centers.
 If all the players still in

 the game agree, a game can end with survivors sharing equally in a draw.